walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 The live workflow uses a read-only GitHub token, does not persist checkout credentials or write Gradle caches, and retains only sanitized reports for 14 days.
-The workflow must exist on the default branch before its first manual dispatch.
-After it lands, dispatch `itb-wallet-live.yml` on the intended commit with `cases=tc_vp_002` for a small issuance-plus-encrypted-presentation run, then leave `cases` empty for all 21 cases.
+Manual dispatch is also available once the workflow exists on the default branch.
+Its `cases` input can select a subset, such as `tc_vp_002` with its issuance prerequisites; an empty input runs all 21.
 The checked-in workflow alone is not a successful hosted run.

 ## Local profile checks